 The Lord regretted that He had made Saul king over Israel.
 Can we agree this is a statement we never want to be a part of our history?
 The Lord regretted entrusting two sons to Beth.
 The Lord regretted entrusting a ministry to college women to Beth.
 Oh, how I ache to consider these statements!

-If the cost of obedience is the God’s regret than I must commit to striving for full obedience at all times.
+If the cost of obedience is God’s regret than I must commit to striving for full obedience at all times.